What degrees do you offer?

 The full-time MPH program and MS programs are completed in 5 quarters.
 Each academic quarter is 10 weeks in length, and MPH and MS students can expect to graduate in March of their second year.
-The Executive MPH program is completed in 21 months on a semester schedule.
+The Executive MPH program is completed in 21 months.

 What are your tuition costs?

 Yes, applicants to the full-time MPH and MS programs are eligible for scholarships at the time of application as well as other scholarships once enrolled.
 Historically, more than 60% of students in the full-time masters programs receive some type of scholarship funding.

 Visit our Scholarships and Financial Aid page for more information